What to see in Naples in 36 hours: the tour is designed to let you experience the city in just one weekend.

 tickets banner

-On this tour, imagine arriving in Naples in the evening.
+On this 36 hours tour on what to see in Naples in one day and a half, we would imagine coming to city in the evening.
 Once in the city, the first stop is undoubtedly the seafront.
 This part of the city is the most famous and beautiful in the world, getting there just before or during sunset is one of the most suggestive experiences to try.
 During golden hour, Naples becomes an amber colour, with the sea reflecting the lights of the sunset and the colours of the city, carved into the tuff, that shine.

 Starting from the district of Santa Lucia up to Largo Sermoneta, a long strip of land laps the sea.
 After a short tour of the seaside village, go up to Castel dell'Ovo, an entire stronghold on the sea that occupies the islet of Megaride, where legend has it that the city was founded.